 Simultaneously, the system was hitting limitations on the relational database.
 Custom requests and fields were complicating the app’s data architecture, making it difficult to query data and ultimately impacting the application’s performance.

 “The business model was changing from client to client and becoming fragmented.
 At the same time, the table structure grew enormous with numerous dead columns,” added Ranjan.
 “We needed to adapt and rebuild the app to meet these evolving needs and ensure that field engineers could update customized fields themselves.
 We needed a really robust, dynamic platform that could hold a lot of data while also updating information on the fly.”

-WeKan also re-built the Command Center web portal using Atlas as the operational database and Atlas Data Lake to seamlessly transform data to power a custom-built visualization layer.
+WeKan also re-built the Command Center web portal using Atlas as the operational database and Atlas Data Federation to seamlessly transform data to power a custom-built visualization layer.
 The new web application now allows engineers and technicians with the right permissions to create new custom services themselves, update the field in the app and UI, then push it out to the field themselves.
 When devices are online and synced with the backend, the new field is automatically populated within the app for all users.
 Back in the Command Center, a homegrown dashboard provides total visibility into the current work status.

 RideKleen now enjoys a robust, scalable, and affordable data backbone that equips its users with the information and tools they need to work more effectively and provide operational updates and feedback in near real time.